-Here are some known issues with Chromebox and Chromebase for meetings devices as well as Hangouts Meet hardware.
+Here are some known issues with Chromeboxes and Chromebases as well as Google Meet hardware.
 If available, we list a workaround to help troubleshoot the issue.

-To ensure the best experience, administrators set Google-approved peripherals as default.
-Therefore, after each meeting, the device resets to these peripherals.
+To ensure the best experience, set Google-approved peripherals as default.
+That way, after each meeting, the device resets to these peripherals.

-If your admin doesn’t want to change the default setting, you can manually set the peripheral before the meeting:
+If another peripheral has the default setting, you can manually set the peripheral before the meeting:

 - On the device, click Settings Audio.